Mawhadmd/Chat-App-React/README.md

 ### Issues

-Although the chatting mechanism and real time is working correctly, there are a couple of issues, or bugs, that've been noticed while using the app.
+Although the chatting mechanism and real-time functionality are working correctly, a couple of issues, or bugs, have been noticed while using the app.
 But, since the project has been abandoned, I didn't bother to fix it.

 ## Requirements